TransientError/CorrelationVector-rust/README.md

 ## What is this?
 This is a rust implementation of https://github.com/microsoft/CorrelationVector.

-It's currently not complete, but it has the most basic features.

 I mainly wrote this in order to generate arbitrary correlation vectors for testing, which this certainly works for.

 The repo consists of two parts: